spree-contrib/spree_social/README.md

 Login as an admin user and navigate to Configuration > Social Authentication Methods

-Click on the New Authentication Method button to enter the key obtained from their respective source (See below for instructions on setting up the various providers)
+Click on the New Authentication Method button to enter the key obtained from their respective source, (See below for instructions on setting up the various providers).

 Multiple key entries can now be entered based on the rails environment.
 This allows for portability and the lack of need to check in your key to your repository.
 You also have the ability to enable and disable sources.
 These setting will be reflected on the client UI as well.